 - In Phase 4, your training will more closely resemble “practice sessions,” so sets, reps, and rest periods will be less important.

-Like all GMB programs, F1 starts with the basic strength movements on which the more advanced skills rest.
-We’ll show the exact technical details you need to make rapid strength gains.
+F1 starts with the basic strength movements on which the more advanced skills rest.
+We’ll show the exact details you need to make rapid improvements.

 Phase 2 – Skill Combinations